-FPChecker (Floating-Point Checker) iis a dynamic analysis tool to detect floating-point errors in HPC applications.
+FPChecker (Floating-Point Checker) is a dynamic analysis tool to detect floating-point errors in HPC applications.
 It is the only tool of its class that supports the most common programming languages and models in HPC, including C/C++, MPI, OpenMP, and CUDA.
 It is designed to be easy to use and easy to integrate into applications.
 The tool provides a detailed HTML report that helps users identify the exact location of floating-point errors in the software.

-- Easy to use: it only requires a few changes to the application build script, such as changing the compiler (e.g., clang++) by the FPChecker compiler wrappers (e.g., clang++-fpchecker).
+- Easy to use: It only requires a few changes to the application build script, such as changing the compiler (e.g., clang++) by the FPChecker compiler wrappers (e.g., clang++-fpchecker).
 It automatically instruments the code at build time.

-- Accurate Detection: it accurately detects errors dynamically (when code is executed) for specific inputs; it doesn’t give alarms for unused or invalid inputs.
+- Accurate detection: It accurately detects errors dynamically (when code is executed) for specific inputs; it doesn’t give alarms for unused or invalid inputs.

-- Design for HPC: it supports the most used programming languages and models in HPC: C/C++, MPI, OpenMP, Pthreads, and CUDA.
+- Design for HPC: It supports the most used programming languages and models in HPC: C/C++, MPI, OpenMP, Pthreads, and CUDA.

-- Detailed report: it provides a detailed report that programmers can use to identify the exact location (file and line number) of floating-point errors in the software.
+- Detailed report: It provides a detailed report that programmers can use to identify the exact location (file and line number) of floating-point errors in the software.

 Errors and Warnings

 FPChecker detects the following floating-point issues:

 - Infinity +: Detected when operations produce positive infinity, for example, when 1.0 / 0.0 occurs.